7th Annual Education Day Postponed due to COVID-19

 Awareness and Education Day For Post-Traumatic Stress Disorder

-Our 6th Annual Awareness and Education Day for Post Traumatic Stress Disorder will be on October 26th, 2019, at St. Francis Xavier University Schwartz Auditorium.
+Our 6th Annual Awareness and Education Day for Post Traumatic Stress Disorder was held on October 26th, 2019, at St. Francis Xavier University Schwartz Auditorium.
 With presentations from frontline professionals, clinicians and family members.

 ‘Coping and Dealing with PTSD for Frontline Professionals and Families’